Learn how to make a DIY Lego Table with Storage and folding sides with the detailed tutorial and plans. This table is perfect for small spaces.

 - Has casters to move it around

-- It has folding extensions on two sides, making it possible to triple the work surface when needed.
+- It has folding extensions on two sides, allowing triple the work surface when needed.

 - Standard desk height which means an additional chair can easily convert it to a desk.